Tag Archives: Grades 5-6

 1. What was Ellen wearing that would have given her away to the soldier? a Star of David necklace p.45

 2. Why did the officer suspect Ellen?
-She had dark hair and Annemarie and her sister have blond p.47
+She had dark hair and Annemarie and her sister had blond hair p.47

 3. How did Papa prove to the soldiers that Ellen was a part of their family?
 Lise had dark hair as a baby and he showed them her photograph p.47